 Do I have the time?

 It is possible to spend much of your time on council work but the vast majority of councillors have full time jobs, families and hobbies.
-Unless you take on responsibility as a Cabinet member or a Chairman or Vice-Chairman of a committee, your work at the Town Hall should not involve more than a few meetings a month (although this depends on the number of committees/panels you serve on).
+Unless you take on responsibility as a Cabinet member or a Chairman or Vice-Chairman of a committee, your work at the Town Hall should not involve more than a few meetings a month (although this depends on the number of committees/panels you serve on), supporting residents and maintaining your local presence.

 How much do I need to know?